 So when they look at your foot on the treadmill at the running store, don’t let that one piece of information make you think you need a radically different shoe.

-It will lead to injuries if you are overstriding regardless of the shoe, but more quickly with these shoes.
+It will lead to injuries if you are overstriding regardless of the shoe, but even more quickly with these shoes.

 However, there are benefits for some runners who transition to a shoe like Altra Zero Drop.